 GAMEDAY: Wild vs. Coyotes

-Wild vs. Coyotes will be broadcast locally in high definition on Fox Sports North at 5:00 PM.
-The game can be heard on WCCO 830 AM, or online at Wild.com.
+Wild vs. Coyotes will be broadcast locally in high definition on Fox Sports North with a start time at 5:00 PM.
+The game can be heard on KFAN 100.3 FM or online at Wild.com.

 to receive Minnesota Wild broadcast alerts/game day previews each Wild Game day.